joshweissburg/api-1/README.md

 200/OK

 ## Register/Disable Device Token
-If you have a mobile app and want to send push notifications, you can register and disable the device tokens for the user individually of an `identify` call.
+If you have a mobile app and want to send push notifications, you can register and disable the device tokens for the user individually in an `identify` call.
 When you register a token you are telling Outbound to send notifications to that token.
 When you disable a token you are telling Outbound not to send notifications to that token.
-A single user can have multiple tokens for each platform (APNS vs GCM).
-When Outbound sends a push notification all active notifications will receive the notification.
+A single user can have multiple tokens for each platform (APNS or GCM).
+When Outbound sends a push notification all active tokens will receive the notification.

 The sample here uses APNS (Apple Push Notification Service - iOS) as an example.
 Anywhere you see "apns" you can replace it with "gcm" if you have tokens for an Android device.